Get,

 Anaemia is a global health problem, particularly affecting young children, menstruating girls, pregnant women, and new mothers.
 According to WHO (World Health Organization), globally, an estimated 40% of children aged 6–59 months, 37% of pregnant women, and 30% of women aged 15–49 battle with anaemia.
 Anaemia is a condition where your body doesn’t produce enough healthy red blood cells, leading to a lack of oxygen in the blood.
 This is directed to fatigue, weakness, and various other symptoms.
 Understanding the underlying causes of anaemia is crucial in effectively managing and treating this condition.
 Let us explore the causes and impact of anaemia on different groups.1,2

-Definition of anaemia
+Definition of Anaemia

 Anaemia is a medical condition characterized by a deficiency of red blood cells or a decreased concentration of haemoglobin.
 Haemoglobin is crucial for carrying oxygen throughout the body.
 When there is an insufficient number of red blood cells or inadequate haemoglobin levels, the blood’s capacity to deliver oxygen to the body’s tissues is compromised.1,2.

-Symptoms and diagnosis of anaemia
+Symptoms and Diagnosis of Anaemia

 Symptoms: